RVCC-IDMX/unit-tests-statements-template/README.md

 ---

-## GitHub is configured to run the tests when you push
+## GitHub Actions are configured to run the tests when you push

 The .github folder is configured to run GitHub actions when there is a push.
+You will see results of this in the Actions tab in your GitHub repo.

 ---

 ## Continue writing and fixing code until all tests pass

-When you feel the coding skills are completed, the following command will test all files in the repo that end in test.js
+When you see the individual files are completed, and the tests are passing, the following command will run Jest on all the files in the repo that end in test.js

 `npm test`